scottiiiOnTheSide/Portfolio_dev/devNotes.md

 ## Portfolio Site - Development Version

 #03.
+31. 2023
+@1800
+	Otherwise, imageView more or less complete
+	- need to change the info text line spacing for mobile
+	- would like to change the image sliding direction to horizontal

+	Next,
+	- implement functions and such for All Photos
+	- creating "coming soon" or "in progress" sections for Projects and Videos
+		- would like to have design similar to original gallery look for projects
+		- images have some details in gallery view, but regular imageView

+	This was supposed to be noted on branch / repo I made on my phone, however,
+	- on mobile, the body having no overflow prevents the page from taking full width (with how browsers adjust the nav bar these days)
+	  - need to adjust elements so that they're centered regardless

+#03.
 30. 2023
+@2240
-@2240 clicking images from gallery now launches , but doing so now causes the gallery
+	clicking images from gallery now launches , but doing so now causes the gallery to dissappear.
-	  to dissappear.
 Not sure why or how specifically - needs to be fixed.
 	After that:
 	- add code for image count ...

 #03.
 29. 2023